 There are six basic floor plans that apply to most kitchens: a single wall kitchen (I-Shaped kitchen), a galley kitchen, an L-shaped kitchen, a U-shaped kitchen, a G-shaped kitchen and an open concept kitchen.
-If you are planning a kitchen remodel you may want to look at your existing space and consider a floor plan that will work in your home.
+If you're planning a kitchen remodel you may want to look at your existing space and consider a floor plan that will work in your home.

-Always consider the following functions when planning your kitchen design:
+Consider the following functions when planning your kitchen design:

 - Food prep